All Emotions are OK

 All emotions are OK - an innovative approach to family wellness led by Dr Sarah Temple.
 Sarah is a GP in Somerset with a special interest in neurodevelopment.
 She has more than 30 years experience working with children, young people and families both within General Practice and Mental Health Services.

-Each training session will be 3 and a half hours long (half a day).
-The first part of the session will be flexi learning with online resources provided.
-You can do this at a different time if you prefer.
-You will then join Dr Sarah Temple and her colleagues in a Live Event for the final 2 hours of the session where you will have the opportunity to ask questions through a Q&A.
+- You will then join Dr Sarah Temple and her colleagues in a Live Event for the final 2 hours of the session where you will have the opportunity to ask questions through a Q&A.

 You should have received the URL for the Live Event by email at least a week before the event.
 The key links fpr the pre-webinar learning are listed here and below them you will see the video clips you need to watch before joining Sarah and her team.
 These video clips will NOT be streamed during the webinar.

 - video of Sarah talking through the 'All Emotions are OK' powerpoint